Aspiring Families Logo

 What Is a Psychoeducational Test and Why Should You Consider It?

-As the name suggests, a psy-ed test measures the intellectual, behavioral, and socio-emotional functioning of child, college student, or adult (del: student and) to assess multiple layers of abilities and performance.
+As the name suggests, a psy-ed test measures the intellectual, behavioral, and socio-emotional functioning of child, college student, or adult to assess multiple layers of abilities and performance.

 This is done using standardized, norm based, in person or tele testing procedures that are designed to analyze the way each individual uniquely functions in multiple academic, socio-emotional, developmental, and professional domains.